© 2018 Quad Cities CVB

 Moline, Illinois 61265

-Davenport, Iowa – From October 9, 2018, to January 6, 2019, the Figge Art Museum in Davenport, Iowa, presents the exhibition French Moderns: Monet to Matisse, 1850-1950 from the world-renowned collection of the Brooklyn Museum in New York.
-The exhibition, organized by the Brooklyn Museum, brings together 60 paintings and sculptures by some of the world’s most treasured artists including Monet, Cézanne, Renoir, Matisse, Degas, Rodin, and many more.
+Davenport, Iowa (September 26, 2018) – The Quad Cities is gearing up to be the Paris of the Midwest this fall as the Figge Art Museum welcomes the exhibition: French Moderns: Monet to Matisse, 1850-1950 from the world-renowned collection of the Brooklyn Museum in New York.
+The exhibition, organized by the Brooklyn Museum, brings together 60 paintings and sculptures by some of the world’s most treasured artists including Monet, Cézanne, Renoir, Matisse, Degas, Rodin and many more.
 Members of the Figge Art Museum will be allowed access to the exhibition during a special member preview weekend on October 6-7 and the exhibition will open to the public beginning October 9.

-The Figge will offer a variety of programs related to the exhibition including lectures, films, exhibition tours, free family day, classes and more to be announced.
-For complete details, visit www.figgeartmuseum.org as the exhibition opening date nears.
+The Figge is offering a variety of programs related to the exhibition including lectures, curator talks, films, exhibition tours, free family day, French culture classes, French wine tastings, tours and more.
+For complete details, visit www.figgeartmuseum.org.

-French Moderns: Monet to Matisse, 1850-1950 will be the centerpiece of a community-wide celebration of all things French in the Quad Cities, with special programs presented by artsBASICS, Augustana Teaching Museum of Art, Augustana College, Ballet Quad Cities, Bereskin Fine Art Gallery and Studio, Bettendorf Public Library, Butterworth Center & Deere-Wiman House, Creative Arts Academy, Davenport Public Library, Jewish Federation of the Quad Cities, KWQC-TV, Living Proof Exhibit, Moline Public Library, Muscatine Art Center, Nahant Marsh, Putnam Museum, Quad City Arts, Quad City Botanical Center, Quad Cities CVB, Quad City Symphony Orchestra, Quad-City Times, River Music Experience, Rock Island Public Library, St. Ambrose University Catich and Morrissey Galleries, St. Ambrose University, WIU-QC, WQPT-TV, and more to be announced.
+French Moderns: Monet to Matisse, 1850-1950 will be the centerpiece of a community-wide celebration of all things French in the Quad Cities, with special programs presented by artsBASICS, Augustana Teaching Museum of Art, Augustana College, Ballet Quad Cities, Bereskin Fine Art Gallery and Studio, Bettendorf Public Library, Butterworth Center & Deere-Wiman House, Creative Arts Academy, Davenport Public Library, Davenport Schools, Family Museum, German American Heritage Center, Isabel Bloom, Jewish Federation of the Quad Cities, KWQC-TV6, Living Proof Exhibit, Moline Public Library, Muscatine Art Center, Palmer College of Chiropractic, Paragon Commercial interiors, Putnam Museum, Quad City Arts, Quad City Botanical Center, Quad Cities CVB, Quad City Symphony Orchestra, Quad-City Times, Quad-City Times Bix 7, Ragbrai, River Music Experience, Robert Jones Library, Rock Island Public Library, St. Ambrose University Catich and Morrissey Galleries, St. Ambrose University, The Current Iowa, Tri-City Garden Club, Western Illinois University-Quad Cities and WQPT-TV.
+A full color 28-page booklet is available online at www.figgeartmuseum.org with complete listings.

-From special classes, talks and reading groups about the period to special French-inspired menus, wine tastings, movies and performances, there will be French-inspired programming throughout the fall and winter of 2018-19.
-A complete listing of partner programs will be available at www.visitquadcities.com this fall.
+Partner programs include special classes, talks and reading groups about the period to special French-inspired menus, wine tastings, movies and performances that will make this a “French Fall” in the Quad Cities.

-French Moderns: Monet to Matisse, 1850–1950 is organized by Rich Aste, former Curator of European Art, and Lisa Small, Senior Curator European Art, Brooklyn Museum.
+French Moderns: Monet to Matisse, 1850–1950%u202Fis organized by Rich Aste, former Curator of European Art, and Lisa Small, Senior Curator European Art, Brooklyn Museum.
 A fully illustrated catalogue accompanies the exhibition and will be available for purchase in the Figge Museum Store along with other French-inspired items.

-The exhibition is sponsored by the Hunt and Diane Harris Family Foundation, Genesis Health System, Mark and Rita Bawden, Debby and Hugh Stafford, John and Kay Hall.
-Media Sponsors are Quad-City Times, KWQC-TV6 and WQPT-TV.
+The exhibition will be on view through January 6, 2019, and is sponsored by the Hunt and Diane Harris Family Foundation, Genesis Health System, Arconic Foundation, John Deere Foundation, Twin Shores, BITCO Insurance Companies, Mark and Rita Bawden, Debby and Hugh Stafford, Kay and John Hall, Cynthia Carlson and Scott and Raelene Pullen.
+Program Sponsor is US Bank and Media Sponsors include Quad-City Times, KWQC-TV6 and WQPT Quad Cities PBS.
+Hospitality sponsors are Hotel Blackhawk and The Current Iowa.

 About the Figge Art Museum: